jscs-dev/babel-jscs/README.md

 > Also check out the fantastic [babel-eslint](https://github.com/babel/babel-eslint) to lint using [ESLint](https://github.com/eslint/eslint).

 **NOTE:** Please note that this is experimental and may have numerous bugs.
 It has been run against `ember.js` and `babel-core` with no errors (at the moment).
-If there's an issue, first check if you can reproduce with the regular parser (esprima) and the latest version.

 ### Known Issues
 - `validateQuoteMarks`

+### Issues
+> If there's an issue, first check if you can reproduce with the regular parser (esprima) and the latest version of jscs and babel-jscs.

+Include: `jscs` and `babel-jscs` version, code snippet/screenshot

+- See if the issue is a duplicate.
+- Check if the issue is reproducible with regular jscs.
+- Run jscs in `--verbose` mode to get the rule name(s) that have issues.

 ## How does it work?